EddieHubCommunity/awesome-github-profiles/README.md

 }
 ```

 4. Create a [Pull Request](https://github.com/EddieHubCommunity/awesome-github-profiles/pulls) to add the changes to this repository.
-Please change the title to `fix: add <your-username>` and in the description add `resolve #issueNumber`
+Please change the title to `fix: add <your-username>` and in the description add `closes #issueNumber`

 ## Check out our awesome profiles [here](https://eddiehubcommunity.github.io/awesome-github-profiles/profiles)